jhogervorst/Twi18n/README.md

 It's best to do this after registering Twig's autoloader.

 The Twi18n extension adds gettext support to Twig.
-It defines two tag, `trans` and `transchoice`.
+It defines three tag, `trans`, `transplural` and `transchoice`.
 You need to register this extension before using one of the blocks:

     $twig->addExtension(new Twi18n_Twig_Extension_Twi18n());